Plassen Church

-Plassen Church (Plassen kirke) is a parish church of the Church of Norway in Trysil Municipality in Innlandet county, Norway.
-It is located in the village of Plassen.
+Plassen Church (Plassen kirke) is a parish church of the Church of Norway in the village of Plassen, Trysil Municipality in Innlandet county, Norway.
 It is the church for the Søre Trysil parish which is part of the Sør-Østerdal prosti (deanery) in the Diocese of Hamar.
 The brown, wooden church was built in a long church design in 1907 using plans drawn up by the architect Victor Nordan.
 The church seats about 250 people.

 History

 The first church in Plassen was built in 1879.
 It was consecrated by the Bishop Halvor Olsen Folkestad on 27 August 1879.
 This was an octagonal church in lathed timber, externally clad with white painted panels.
-This church had 240 seats.
-It was designed by the architect Jacob Wilhelm Nordan (1824–1892).
+This church had 240 seats and was designed by the architect Jacob Wilhelm Nordan (1824–1892).

 On 2 July 1904, this church was struck by lightning and the church burned to the ground within a few hours.
-The next day there was to be a service in the church.
-The next day, the parish priest Opsand and his wife and guests arrived at the church, they were quite surprised when they saw the fire-ravaged church.
+The next day there was to be a service in the church, and when the parish priest Opsand and his wife and guests arrived at the church, they were surprised when they saw the fire-ravaged church.
 The priest and the congregation gathered on the church hill, and the parish priest gave an outdoor sermon that was long remembered by those present.
 Some of the church's contents were saved: the church's silver vessels, the altar table, the baptismal font, and several other items.
 These were stored on the neighboring farm Grønnæs during the reconstruction.
 The church bells were badly damaged, the largest was completely destroyed, the smallest was intact, but damaged.
 One of the fire-ravaged church bells was saved.